kran0/gearwheel/README.md

-# gearwheel
+# Gearwheel or Gearwheels

-Gearwheel is a toolset for building docker images
+Gearwheel is a toolset used mostly for building docker images.

 ## What Gearwheel is?